 9. Smart Grids and energy management

-Smart grid concept is an enhancement of existing power grids with sensors deployed on the transmission lines and individual customer outlets.
-Theses sensors helps to notify any failure, abnormality in the line, understand the nature of usage and behavior pattern over time.
+The smart grid concept is an enhancement of existing power grids with sensors deployed on the transmission lines and individual customer outlets.
+These sensors help to notify of any failure or abnormality in the line and understand the nature of usage and behavior patterns over time.

-Customers also will benefit from implementation of IoT for energy management.
+Customers also will benefit from the implementation of IoT for energy management.
 With optimized use and energy saving, overall efficiency and energy wastage can be significantly reduced.

 10. Big Data Analytics